 18. Has had any prior treatment for the present solid malignancy with GPER agonists (eg,

 tamoxifen, raloxifene, or estrogen hormone replacement therapy).
 History of oral

 contraceptive use is permissible.

-20. Requires treatment with a proton pump inhibitor (PPI).
+20. Requires treatment with a proton pump inhibitor.

-22. Has a cancer that was treated with estrogen
+22. Has a cancer that was treated with estrogen hormone therapy.

 estrogen hormone replacement therapy, or has used estrogen replacement therapy since